openshift/machine-config-operator/docs/HACKING.md

 # Unit Tests

-Unit tests (that don't interact with a running cluster) can be executed on a per package basis with `go test` like so:
+Unit tests (that don't interact with a running cluster) can be executed on a per package basis with `go test`:

 `go test -v github.com/openshift/machine-config-operator/pkg/apis`

+To execute all unit tests:

+`make test-unit`

-All tests can be executed with:
+All tests (unit and e2e) can be executed with:

 `make test`